CoaXioN-Games/coplay/README.md

 5. Add the SDL2_net.dll and libSDL2_net.so (if your mod supports Linux) found in coplay/lib to you mod's /bin folder.

+If your mod already links to SDL2 and/or you don't want to use Coplay's version for whatever reason, add `$Conditional COPLAY_DONT_LINK_SDL2 "1"` before the Coplay $Include in your VPC.
+A similar conditional for SDL2_net exists, `$Conditional COPLAY_DONT_LINK_SDL2_NET "1"`.

 # FAQ

 ## How?